Johannes Wiese: Eastern Front

 Wiese received the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 1 May 1942.
 Following his 7th aerial victory he was appointed Staffelkapitän (squadron leader) of the 2.
-Staffel (2nd squadron) of JG 52 on 26 June 1942 and received the Front Flying Clasp of the Luftwaffe in Gold (Frontflugspange in Gold) on 13 July 1942.
+Staffel (2nd squadron) of JG 52 on 26 June 1942.
+That day, I. Gruppe (1st group), to which his 2.
+Staffel was subordinated, moved to Bilyi Kolodyaz, approximately 10 km southeast of Vovchansk, and fighting in support of Case Blue, the strategic summer offensive in southern Russia with the objective to capture the oil fields of Baku, Grozny and Maykop.
+He received the Front Flying Clasp of the Luftwaffe in Gold (Frontflugspange in Gold) on 13 July 1942.

+To support German forces fighting in the Battle of the Caucasus, I. Gruppe relocated to an airfield at Kerch, in the east of Crimea, on 2 August.
+At the time, the Gruppe was moved around as a kind of fire brigade, deployed in areas where the Soviet Air Forces was particular active.
+The Gruppe then moved to Oryol on 15 August.
 On 29 September 1942, Wiese he claimed his 25th aerial victory.
 On 25 October 1942, he became an "ace-in-a-day" for the first time, claiming victories 29 to 33.
 Wiese was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 6 November 1942.

-He became an "ace-in-a-day" again on 16 December 1942, which took his total to 43.
+On 6 December, the Gruppe moved to an airfield at Rossosh.
+Here on 16 December, he became an "ace-in-a-day" again which took his total to 43.
 On 25 December, Wiese claimed his 50th aerial victory.
-He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 January 1943 following his 53rd aerial victory.
+Together with Feldwebel Wilhelm Freuwörth, Wiese was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 January 1943 following their 56th and 51st aerial victories respectively.
 The presentation was made by General der Flieger (General of the Flyers) Günther Korten in Rossosh on the Eastern Front.
 Sources contradict themselves on the exact date of the presentation of the German Cross in Gold (Deutsches Kreuz in Gold).
 According to Thomas, Patzwall and Scherzer, the presentation was made on 5 December 1942.
 According to Obermaier and Stockert, the presentation occurred on 8 February 1943.